graphile/migrate/README.md

   The special value `!ENV` will tell graphile-migrate to load the setting from the environment variable with the same name.
-- `afterReset` — optional list of actions to execute after the database has been created but before the migrations run.
-String values are interpreted as the name of a file in the migrations folder to execute once the database has been reset; useful for setting default permissions, installing extensions, and the like.
-Objects with a `command` key specify shell actions (e.g. installing a separately managed worker schema into the database).
+- `afterReset` — optional list of actions to execute after the database has been created but before the migrations run, useful to set default permissions, install extensions or install external schemas like `graphile-worker` that your migrations may depend on.
+See "Actions" below.

 ```json
 {